mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 As already mentioned, methods inside the _BLoC_ could be triggered by adding events - let's implement this behaviour.

-First of all, a specific _BLoC_ event should be created that will trigger the `ShapeData` loading inside the `ShapeBloc`:
+First of all, a specific _BLoC_ event is created that will trigger the `ShapeData` loading inside the `ShapeBloc`:

 ```
 class ShapeLoadStarted extends ShapeEvent {}
 ```

-For the `ShapeBloc` to handle the event, the event handler should be implemented inside the _BLoC_ (for now, let's only print "_on ShapeLoadStarted_" in the console)
+For the `ShapeBloc` to handle the event, the event handler must be implemented inside the _BLoC_ (for now, let's only print "_on ShapeLoadStarted_" in the DartPad console):

 ```
 Future<void> _onShapeLoadStarted(